WildWorks: Cinder

-Cinder is a 2021 Solana-Based NFT MMO game, created using the engine and assets of the now-defunct WildWorks title Fer.al.
+Cinder was a 2021 Solana-based NFT MMO game, created using the engine and assets of the now-defunct WildWorks title Fer.al.
 The game is populated with avatars referred to as the Cinder Fae, whose traits are procedurally generated for sale as NFT character tokens.
 At launch, the initial mint contained 4,444 Cinder Fae NFTs for sale on the Solana marketplace.
-According to the Cinder white paper, the Wildworks team began beta testing in April 2020.
-At some point, the part of Wildworks creating Cinder branched off and formed Cinder Studios.
+According to the Cinder white paper, the WildWorks team began beta testing in April 2020.
+At some point, the part of WildWorks creating Cinder branched off and formed Cinder Studios.

-On February 8 2023, Cinder’s servers suddenly shut down without warning, along with its website.
+On February 8, 2023, Cinder's servers suddenly shut down without warning, along with its website.
 An employee reported that Cinder Studios was shut down.
-There have been no official announcements about Cinder’s shutdown.
+There have been no official announcements about Cinder's shutdown.